 Our Heated Yoga Classes are set to 75-85 degrees...Why?!?!

 The heat will allow your body to safely reach new levels of personal flexibility in beginning to advanced postures.

-Your heart can work the same way doing yoga postures in a heated room as it does when running a mile, and you never even leave your mat.
-Especially in balancing posture where you are balancing and contracting your muscles at the same time.
+Your heart can work the same way doing yoga postures in a heated room as it does when running a mile and you never even leave your mat.
+Especially in balancing postures where you are balancing and contracting your muscles at the same time.
 574 calories can be burned in 60 minutes of a Vinyasa yoga class.
-Also the way you stretch and compress your internal organs and glands also stimulates metabolism so you are burning calories quicker outside the room as well!
+Also, the way you stretch and compress your internal organs and glands also stimulates your metabolism so you are burning calories quicker outside the room as well!

 With a regular practice of 2-3 times per week, yoga postures can help to heal old injuries and also prevent them in the future.
 This is especially true for, but not limited to, back pain.
 Don’t skip the postures that are slightly uncomfortable.
 Hot Yoga is also known to reduce symptoms of conditions and illnesses including diabetes, asthma, high blood pressure, depression, arthritis and obesity.

 CCYOGA Hot Vinyasa Yoga classes consist of strategically planned routine.
-Through this practice and repetition you advance your practice, allowing you gain focus and determination.
+Through this practice and repetition you advance your yoga practice allowing you to gain focus and determination.
 This ability to focus carries over to your daily life.